alexeysp11/delivery-service-csharp/README.md

 ![layers_simplified](docs/img/layers_simplified.png)

+The diagrams show separate databases for different services; in fact, the database can be either common to all services or separate (however, due to replication, all services must work with data as if it were the same database, i.e. i.e. have identical tables and records in them).

-To achieve platform flexibility, client controllers should be empty: it is desirable that all data processing logic be located in BL modules.
+To achieve platform flexibility, controllers should be empty: it is desirable that all data processing logic be located in BL modules.
 Thus, the client application can be completely different (ASP.NET MVC, Blazor, WPF, React.js etc), i.e. it becomes responsible only for displaying data on the UI.
 For client applications, communication with the database is allowed only for working with the cache.